Down 18.

 This decline is no accident.
 The Board of Education has been stuck in inertia, insider politics, and resistance to change.
 Students and families pay the price while the same voices recycle the same failed ideas.

-As a candidate for the SPF Board of Education, Brad Herman is committed to transparency, diversity, and active participation for all.
+As a candidate for the SPF Board of Education, Brad Herman is committed to transparency, diversity of thought, and active participation for all.

 I am a family man and football/hockey/girl scout dad looking to bring change for a smarter SPF.
 I want better academic performance, transparency, & less waste for our kids, families, and members of the community of the SPF district.

-As a parent who does school drop-off and pick-up daily, I understand the challenges families face.
-If elected, I’ll push for parent-friendly policies — like banning garbage pickup, non-emergency construction, and leaf removal before 8:45 AM on school days — to ease stress and reduce tardiness.
+Being actively involved in drop-off and pick-up daily, I understand the challenges families face.
+If elected, I will push for parent-friendly policies — like banning garbage pickup, non-emergency construction, and leaf removal before 8:45 AM on school days — to ease stress and reduce tardiness.

 I am also a football and hockey dad.